deepinv/deepinv/docs/source/user_guide/physics/functional.rst

      - Computes the inverse Radon transform, reconstructing an image from projection data as in CT scan reconstruction.

    * - :func:`deepinv.physics.functional.XrayTransform`
-   - Computes the inverse Radon transform, reconstructing an image from projection data as in CT scan reconstruction.
+     - X-ray Transform operator with ``astra-toolbox`` backend.
+Computes forward projection and backprojection used in CT reconstruction.

    * - :func:`deepinv.physics.functional.histogramdd`
      - Computes the histogram of a multi-dimensional dataset, useful in statistical analysis and data visualization.